+109. SERVICE MESSAGES

-- 109. Service Messages A service message is one between communications personnel pertaining to any phase of traffic handling, communication facilities, or circuit conditions. - a.
-An encrypted service message consisting of countable groups will always carry a numerical group count.
-An encrypted service message will be identified as a service message only within the encrypted text.
+A service message is one between communications personnel pertaining to any phase of traffic handling, communications facilities, or circuit conditions.

+- a.
+An encrypted services message consisting of countable groups will always carry a numerical group count.
+An encrypted service message will be identified as a service message only within the encrypted text. - b.
-- b.
 Plain language service messages are identified by the abbreviation SVC immediately following the classification. - c.
 Service messages are prepared and transmitted in plaindress, abbreviated plaindress or codress procedure.
-They generally concern messages originated at, destined to, or refiled by, that station and normally will be assigned a precedence equal to that of the message to which they refer. - d.
-A service message incident to a classified message which has been forwarded in plain language shall bear the same classification as the original message.
+They generally concern messages originated at, destined to, or refilled by that station and normally will be assigned a precedence equal to that of the message to which they refer. - d.
+An unclassified service message may be used when referring to a message classified RESTRICTED or above if only operating signals, prosigns and message or transmission identification are used.
+If it is necessary to include anything that would reveal part of the text of the classified message, however, the service message must be classified.